This study guide has two parts:

 A Grade Point Average (GPA) is given to those students who have completed the whole Programme (minimum 25 ECTS).

-There is no GPA for the separate courses.
+There is no GPA for the Mini Minor, neither for the separate courses.

 Asia Network’s Policy on Plagiarism